explaingit

 USE CASE 1

-Access your home or office computer remotely via SSH from anywhere on the internet.
+Access your home computer over SSH from anywhere on the internet without opening router ports or changing firewall rules.

 USE CASE 2